wongjenn/node-process-lab-web-1116/README.md

 ## Objectives

 1. Write a script that accesses global object
-1. Add logic to access process info
+1. Add logic to access process information
 1. Save and run the scripts

 ## Introduction

 You are a DevOps engineer and you're tasked with deploying a Node.js API server.
-Developers worked months on this app and now team needs your expertise to push the app to production.
+Developers worked for months on this app and now the team needs your expertise to push the app to production.

-The server needs to be "smart" enough to get secret values from whatever OS or environment it on.
-In other words, this lab will test you how good you know and utilize process information.
-For example, `global` have other global objects like `process`, while `global.process` or just `process` have system information.
+The server needs to be "smart" enough to get secret values from whatever OS or environment it is on.
+In other words, this lab will test you how well you know and can utilize process information.
+For example, `global` has other global objects like `process`, while `global.process` or just `process` has system information.

 ## Instructions